 - Travel while OPT is pending but before your program end date:

 Yes, however as with all international travel there is risk.
-You must ensure your documents (valid passport, valid visa, I-20 signed in the last 12 months) are in order and you return to the U.S. before the final program end date listed on your OPT I-20.
+You must ensure your documents (valid passport, valid visa, I-20 with travel signature signed in the last 12 months) are in order and you return to the U.S. before the final program end date listed on your OPT I-20.
 Prior to your program end date on your I-20, you are still considered a student.
 After the program end date, you are either on pending OPT or approved OPT when traveling.

 - Travel while your OPT is pending and after your program end date: